Explore the City

 Within the city limits, which cover 28 square miles, there are more than 40 parks and trails, each with their own unique character.
 From campus, head into the Sehome Arboretum above Western or go down to the bay and take in the spectacular views at Boulevard Park, where you can watch the sunset, grab a coffee, barbecue, play Frisbee, slackline, or dip your toes in the water.

-Take a Saturday morning or afternoon walk to the Depot Market Square in downtown Bellingham for fresh produce, local eats, live music and crafts, from screen-printed hoodies to pottery.
+Take a Saturday morning walk to the Depot Market Square in downtown Bellingham for fresh produce, local eats, live music and crafts, from screen-printed hoodies to pottery.

 More than Just a Market

 Ranked #1 in Sunset magazine's top ten Farmers' Markets in the West, this colorful, aromatic, music-filled festival is a beloved destination for students and Bellinghamsters alike.

-Step into any of Bellingham’s bookstores for a wide-selection of brand new, gently used and rare books—you never know what you’ll find.
-For the ultimate book browsing experience, Village Books, Fairhaven’s three-story bookstore, has new and used books and is complete with a café overlooking the bay, weekly live literature events, and frequent author signings.
+Step into any of Bellingham’s bookstores for a wide selection of brand new, gently used and rare books—you never know what you’ll find.
+For the ultimate book browsing experience, Village Books, Fairhaven’s three-story bookstore, is complete with a café overlooking the bay, weekly live literature events, and frequent author signings.
 Village Books was recently named a top-five finalist for the title of best bookstore in the nation by Publisher Weekly.

-You'll find that restaurants in Bellingham use lots of local ingredients drawn from Whatcom County's thriving agriculture (for berry-lovers, Whatcom County is the #1 producer of raspberries in the nation!).
+You'll find that restaurants in Bellingham use a lot of local ingredients drawn from Whatcom County's thriving agriculture (for berry-lovers, Whatcom County is the #1 producer of raspberries in the nation!).

 So Much Variety